jariperttunen/HowTo/MacPorts.md

 ## MacPorts migrations
-Major system change (e.g. macOS Catalina to macOS Big Sur, Intel to Apple M1 silicon) requires [migration](https://trac.macports.org/wiki/Migration) of the ports installed.
+Major system change (e.g. macOS Catalina to macOS Big Sur, Intel to Apple M1 silicon) requires [migration](https://trac.macports.org/wiki/Migration) of the installed ports.

 ## Uninstall MacPorts
 If you have decided to do this the instructions are in [MacPorts Guide](https://guide.macports.org/#installing.macports.uninstalling).